Vyazma: World War II

 The transfer camp (Dulag No. 184) was established in October 1941 and lasted until March 1943, when the city was liberated by Soviet troops.
 The camp housed prisoners who had been captured by German soldiers, in particular, conscripted from Zubtsovsky, Rzhevsky, Nelidovsky and other districts of the Tver region, natives of the Smolensk and Arkhangelsk regions, who were reported missing, as well as volunteer militias from Moscow.
 Prisoners were often not fed or given water.
 In the winter of 1941–1942, the death rate in the camp was up to 300 people per day.
 According to SMERSH, there are 5,500 people on the list of dead from wounds in the camp.
 There are 40 (according to other data, 45) ditches measuring 4×100 meters, in an area equal to about four football fields, where, according to various data, 70 to 80,000 people are buried.
 As of 2009, the graves house gardens, garages of local residents, a machine-building plant and the Vyazemsky meat-processing plant, in the building of which the camp was housed.

 In another transit prison in Vyazma (Dulag No. 230) in October 1941, during an inspection conducted by an officer, Abver found 200 Jews and 50 to 60 politruks, a few days later another 40 Jews and 6–8 politruks were found there.
 They were all shot.
 In December, 117 Jews were identified and executed at a POW camp in Vyazma.

 According to the memoirs of the future Soviet historian, Mikhail Markovich Sheinman, who was in German captivity at the time:

-In honor of the defenders of the Fatherland, a memorial complex has been erected on the Moscow–Minsk highway outside the city.
-In 2009, in the vicinity of Vyazma, where the battles took place in 1941, a memorial named "The Virgin Field" was opened.
+In honor of the Soviet defenders, a memorial complex has been erected on the Moscow–Minsk highway outside the city.
+In 2009, in the vicinity of Vyazma, a memorial named "The Virgin Field" was opened.
 The burial ground, where tens of thousands of people died in the death camp, is buried in the territory of the existing meat-processing plant, now marked chapel in memory of the dead prisoners of war.

 Administrative and municipal status

 Within the framework of administrative divisions, Vyazma serves as the administrative center of Vyazemsky District.
-As an administrative division, it is incorporated within Vyazemsky District as Vyazemskoye Urban Settlement'.
+As an administrative division, it is incorporated within Vyazemsky District as Vyazemskoye Urban Settlement.
 As a municipal division, this administrative unit also has urban settlement status and is a part of Vyazemsky Municipal District.